 Up to £100,000 can be provided for any given project, normally over a period of up to 12 months.
-Success of the project can lead to direct follow-on funding from UCLTF to develop the project to the point it can be licensed to a third party or spun out into a new company.
+Success of the project can lead to direct follow-on funding from UCLTF to develop the project to the point it can be licensed to a third party or spun out into a new portfolio company.

-Potential projects are assessed on their commercial and technical merits, and the likelihood of achieving a successful outcome at the end of the Proof of Concept funding period which directly enables further commercialisation
+Potential projects are assessed on their commercial and technical merits, and the likelihood of achieving a successful outcome at the end of the proof of concept funding period which directly enables further commercialisation.

-Significant funding amounts (up to £1m) to enable the development of post – Proof of Concept technologies through to the point where they can be licensed on attractive terms to a commercial or industrial partner who can fund development to full commercialisation.
+Significant funding amounts (up to £1m) to enable the development of post – proof of concept technologies through to the point where they can be licensed on attractive terms to a commercial or industrial partner who can fund development to full commercialisation.

-Investment by the Fund will enable, for example, therapeutics projects to progress through pre-clinical testing and to a stage where they can attract significant grant funding to take them through to Phase I clinical trials; a point at which a pharmaceutical company could take the project forward
+Investment by the Fund will enable, for example, therapeutics projects to progress through pre-clinical testing and to a stage where they can attract significant grant funding to take them through to Phase I clinical trials; a point at which a pharmaceutical company could take the project forward.

-Key criteria for selecting the Licensing approach:
+Key criteria for selecting the licensing approach:

 Supporting the development of capital-efficient, strongly differentiated and protectable technologies all the way through to market, with up to £2.5m initially across several rounds of funding.

-Most appropriate for post – Proof of Concept technologies with potential applications across multiple clearly addressable markets, or which can provide the basis for multiple products within a single market.
+Most appropriate for post – proof of concept technologies with potential applications across multiple clearly addressable markets, or which can provide the basis for multiple products within a single market.
 An attractive approach for entrepreneurial academic teams.

-Key criteria for selecting the Spinout approach:
+Key criteria for selecting the portfolio company approach:

 - Technologies capable of addressing markets of substantial size and of supporting sufficient-sized exit to provide an appropriate return on investment for a stage of technology